JL-14/viking-experience-uk/README.md

 ---

 ### Performance
-- Using Lighthouse in DevTools on the Chrome browser I checked the performance aspects of the site.
+- Using Lighthouse in DevTools on the Chrome browser I checked the performance of the website, which was very good across the board.
+The only flagged area was linked to the use of anchors for internal links which had no text attached and so were perceived by the Validator as affecting Search Engine Optimization (SEO).

 #### Home Page